-Audit reports must be sent directly by the award recipient to: The Department for Children & Families, Audit Services, DCF Administration Building, 6th FL, 555 S. Kansas Ave., Topeka, KS 66603.
-They may also be sent electronically to DCF.OACS@ks.gov.
+Audit reports must be sent directly by the award recipient to: The Department for Children and Families, Audit Services, DCF Administration Building, electronically to DCF.OACS@ks.gov.
 Questions regarding this policy may be directed to the DCF Audit Services.